jbcodeforce/ML-studies/docs/coding/pytorch.md

 ).to(device)
 ```

 Neural network has an input layer equal to the number of input features, and output equal to the number of response (1 output for binary classification).
-For activation function between hidden layers, ReLU is often used.
-The output layer will use no transfer function for a regression neural network, for classification, use the logistic for binary classification (just two classes) or log softmax for two or more classes.
+For activation function between hidden layers, ReLU is often used when we want non-linearity.
+The output layer will not use a transfer function for a regression neural network, or use the logistic for binary classification (just two classes) or log softmax for two or more classes.

-The hyperparameters to tune are:
+The hyper-parameters to tune are:

-* The number of neuron in hidden layer: In general, more hidden neurons mean more capability to fit complex problems.
-But too many will lead to overfitting.
-Too few can lead to underfitting the problem and will sacrifice accuracy.
+* The number of neuron in hidden layer: In general, more hidden neurons means more capability to fit complex problems.
+But too many, will lead to overfitting.
+Too few, may lead to underfitting the problem and will sacrifice accuracy.

 * The number of layers: more layers allow the neural network to perform more of its feature engineering and data preprocessing.
-* The activation function between hidden layer and at the output layer too
+* The activation function between hidden layers and for the output layer.
-* The loss and optimizer function
+* The loss and optimizer functions.
-* The learning rate of the optimization function
+* The learning rate of the optimization functions
 * Number of epochs to train the model.
 An epoch as one complete pass over the training set.

-For multi class training, LogSoftmax is used as transfer function and CrossEntropyLoss as loss function.
+For multi class training, `LogSoftmax` is used as transfer function and `CrossEntropyLoss` as loss function.
-With Softmax, the outputs are normalized probabilities that sum up to one,
+With Softmax, the outputs are normalized probabilities that sum up to one.

 Some code samples: